thriveweb/deking-new/content/projects/sunshine-coast.md

   description: >-
     Pool decking and pool compliant fencing with a Pergola shelter, finished with an acrylic decking oil.
-  title: Sunshine Coast Pool Deck & Gazebo | Deking Decks
+  title: Sunshine Coast Pool Deck & Gazebo | DeKing Decks
 ---